exonum/exonum-doc/src/advanced/network.md

 address, then through peer discovery mechanism a new address becomes known to all other nodes in some time.

+> The local configuration includes **connect_list** array
+> that defines the list of nodes this node is going to communicate with.
+> **listen_address** is the address on which _this_ node accepts connections.
+> The addresses in connect list may be specified as host names, not only IP addresses.
+> `PeersRequest` messages are still sent out but they are kinda useless now.

 ## Communication with Light Clients

 Light clients use [JSON serialization](../glossary.md#json-serialization)